stair-team/stair-team.github.io/content/authors/caizhengliu/_index.md

 education:
   courses:

-- course:Postdoc in Information and Communication Engineering institution:Zhengzhou University
+    - course: Postdoc in Information and Communication Engineering
-      year:2023-now
+      institution: Zhengzhou University
+      year: 2023-now
-- course:PhD in Computer Architecture
+    - course: PhD in Computer Architecture
-      institution:Institute of Computing Technology, Chinese Academy of Sciences year:2017-2023
+      institution: Institute of Computing Technology, Chinese Academy of Sciences
+      year: 2017-2023
- - course:Master in Computer software and theory institution:Institute of Software Chinese Academy of Sciences year:2014-2017
+    - course: Master in Computer software and theory
+      institution: Institute of Software Chinese Academy of Sciences
+      year: 2014-2017

 # Enter email to display Gravatar (if Gravatar enabled in Config)